ChethanNazre/Micro_soft_website_Clone/README.md

 ## Contact

-For any queries, please contact me at chethannazre009@gmail.com
+For any queries,contact me at chethannazre009@gmail.com